Ahmedezz222/talinda_pos/NO_LOGIN_SETUP.md

 - If no users exist, authentication is bypassed
 - If users exist, normal authentication flow is used

-### 2. Temporary Admin User
+### 2. Authentication Flow
-- When no users exist, a temporary admin user is created in memory
+- **No Users**: Creates temporary admin user in memory, opens directly
-- This temporary user has full admin privileges
+- **Users Exist**: Shows login dialog, requires proper authentication
-- No database entry is created for the temporary user
+- **After Adding Users**: Automatically switches to normal authentication

-### 3. Direct Access
+### 3. User Management
-- Application opens directly to the main window
+- Add users through admin panel when no users exist
-- No login dialog is shown
+- Once users are added, restart application
-- Full access to all features including admin panel
+- Login dialog will appear for all subsequent starts

 ## Changes Made